ABRG-Models/morphologica/README.md

 sudo make install
 ```

+For the saving and reading of configuration information, you'll need
-Finally, you'll need the jsoncpp library.
-I cloned this from github:
+the jsoncpp library compiled and installed in /usr/local.
+I cloned it
+from github:

 ```sh
 git clone https://github.com/open-source-parsers/jsoncpp.git